BY APPOINTMENT ONLY!

 PREGNANT / NURSING MOTHERS

 I respectfully decline to tattoo either of these.
 Please wait until you have had your child and are completely done breastfeeding as there is a health risk to fetal and newborn children.

 Absolutely NO PETS on the premises.
-I am allergic to animals and even more allergic to wiping their piddle puddles.
+I am allergic to animals.

 It is also important not to wear clothing to the studio that contains animal hair for the same reasons.